-Last Sunday I told everyone at church that Dee would be coming to stay with us for a few weeks.
+Last Sunday I told everyone at church that Nokuphiwa would be coming to stay with us for a few weeks.
 The girls squealed with delight.
 The staff looked uncertain.

-On Monday, I drove for three hours with a Supervisor and social workers to pick up Dee.
+On Monday, I drove for three hours with a Supervisor and social workers to pick up Nokuphiwa.
 The roads were very (VERY) bad and it made the journey slow and treacherous.
-Dee has always lived with her Grandmother.
-Her father is in prison for murder and her mother is absent.
-There is no way to actually get to the house where Dee lives by car, and so she and her Grandmother left the stick and mud house at 5:30AM and walked for two hours to meet us on the side of the road.
+She has always lived with her Grandmother.
+Her father is in prison for murder and her mother works in another part of the country.
+There is no way to actually get to the house where Nokuphiwa lives by car during the rainy season, and so she and her Grandmother left the stick and mud house at 5:30AM and walked for two hours to meet us on the side of the road.
 We found them in the shade under a tree, trying to stay cool on a day that was 104F/40C.

-As mentioned, it was a very hot day so we put the sprinklers on and gave Dee a bathing suit.
-Within minutes the girls were all running in and out of the sprinkler with Dee as the leader of the pack.
+As mentioned, it was a very hot day so we put the sprinklers on and gave her a bathing suit.
+Within minutes the girls were all running in and out of the sprinkler with Nokuphiwa as the leader of the pack.

 This little girl has a long road ahead, and I don’t know where that road will lead, but I do know that God has a very special plan for her life and I am humbled that He has entrusted us to be a small part of her story.
-Dee will go to the US in early 2019 with a social worker/guardian (who is also living with us now).
+Nokuphiwa will go to the US in early 2019 with a guardian from Project Canaan.
 I will keep you updated as the story continues.

 Would you consider making a year end gift to help us continue this work in 2019?